-erosion and sedimentation processes.
-Optical methods such as light detection and ranging (LIDAR) and photogrammetry, which accurately measure surface elevation, allow to compute changes of sediment volumes at timescales that are compatible with nearly live observations (Jaboyedoff et al., 2012).
+The reliable quantification of sediment mass redistribution is critical to the understanding of surface processes (Dadson et al., 2003; Hovius et al., 2011; Morera et al., 2017) and has significant implications for studies in tectonics (Molnar et al., 2007; Steer et al., 2014; Willett, 1999), climate (Peizhen et al., 2001; Steer et al., 2012), human activities (Horton et al., 2017; Torres et al., 2017) and biochemistry (Darby et al., 2016).
+Areas with rapidly changing landscapes are ideal places to quantify local erosion and sedimentation processes.
+Optical methods such as light detection and ranging (lidar) and photogrammetry, which accurately measure surface elevation, make it possible to compute changes in sediment volumes at timescales that are compatible with nearly live observations (Jaboyedoff et al., 2012).
 These timescales range from a few seconds for a landslide to a few years for the evacuation of the collapsed materials by rivers (Croissant et al., 2017; Hovius et al., 2011).
-The sediment volumes must then be converted into masses before being assimilated into either surface process models, which are governed by mass conservation equation of sediment, or into sediment redistribution variables, such as entrainment, sediment load or sediment delivery, which all refer to sediment mass (Aksoy and Kavvas, 2005; Ferro and Porto, 2000; Milliman and Farnsworth, 2011).
-40 Converting volumes to mass requires an independent measure of local values of the bulk density of sediments or rocks.
+The sediment volumes must then be converted into masses before being assimilated either into surface process models, which are governed by the mass conservation equation of sediment, or into sediment redistribution variables, such as entrainment, sediment load or sediment delivery, which all refer to sediment mass (Aksoy and Kavvas, 2005; Ferro and Porto, 2000; Milliman and Farnsworth, 2011).
+Converting volumes to mass requires an independent measure of local values of the bulk density of sediments or rocks.
 Such in situ measurements are time-consuming and may not capture the local heterogeneity of the redistributed materials.
 Therefore, we develop here a new approach, combining photogrammetry and terrestrial time-lapse gravimetry to estimate average sediment densities over the investigated area and to convert the volume of redistributed sediment into a mass.
-The interest of gravimetry is that it directly senses all mass changes around the measurement site.
-This combined approach returns a density 45 that automatically averages all sediment density heterogeneities of the area without the need for dense in situ density measurements.
-The fact that gravimetry requires good constraints on the localisation of mass changes is solved by the photogrammetry measurements.
-In this study, we quantify the sediment mass redistribution over an area of $\sim 1 \text{ km}^2$ in southern Taiwan (Fig. 1), between 2015 and 2017.
-It aims at complementing suspended sediment measurements to better assess sediment mass redistribution at decadal timescales.
-The studied area hosts both a slow landslide and a river carrying sediments 50 eroded from the inner part of the mountainous catchment.
+Gravimetry is of interest because it directly senses all mass changes around the measurement site.
+This combined approach returns a density that automatically averages all sediment density heterogeneities of the area without the need for numerous in situ density measurements.
+The fact that gravimetry requires good constraints on the localization of mass changes is solved by the photogrammetry measurements.
+In this study, we quantify the sediment mass redistribution over an area of $\sim 1 \text{ km}^2$ in southern Taiwan (Fig. 1) between 2015 and 2017.
+Our aim is to develop an approach that complements suspended sediment measurements to better assess sediment mass redistribution at decadal timescales.
+The studied area hosts both a slow landslide and a river carrying sediments eroded from the inner part of the mountainous catchment.

-Time-lapse gravimetry, that is the measure of gravity changes with time at a fixed location, is the only geophysical tool directly sensitive to mass redistributions at and below the earth's surface.
+Time-lapse gravimetry, which is the measure of gravity changes with time at a fixed location, is the only geophysical tool directly sensitive to mass redistributions at and below the earth's surface.
 It has been widely applied in the fields of glaciology, hydrology and solid earth processes, either from space, with the Gravity Recovery and Climate Experiment (GRACE) mission (Farinotti et al., 2015; Han et al., 2006; Longuevergne et al., 2013; Pail et al., 2015; Tapley et al., 2004), or from terrestrial instruments (Van Camp et al., 2017; Crossley et al., 2013).
-Recent studies demonstrate the new potential of time-lapse gravity for studying surface processes as well, because the mass of deposited or eroded sediment can also significantly alter the gravity field (Liu et al., 2016; Mouyen et al., 2013, 2018).
-Since gravimetry is presently undergoing a revival thanks to recent technological progresses (Ménoret et al., 2018; Middlemiss et al., 2016, 2017), new ranges of applications such as sediment mass quantification shall be encouraged to promote the use of gravimetry outside the field of geodesy.
+Recent studies demonstrate the new potential of time-lapse gravity for studying surface processes as well because the mass of deposited or eroded sediment can also significantly alter the gravity field (Liu et al., 2016; Mouyen et al., 2013, 2018).
+Since gravimetry is presently undergoing a revival thanks to recent technological advances (Ménoret et al., 2018; Middlemiss et al., 2016, 2017), new ranges of applications such as sediment mass quantification offer opportunities to promote the use of gravimetry outside the field of geodesy.